madmurphy/libconfini/MANUAL.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 _Please be aware that the same INI format might have different format numbers
-in different versions of this library._
+in old versions of this library._

 ## THE `IniStatistics` AND `IniDispatch` STRUCTURES